 Other ideas: Weave sprigs of holly into your napkin rings and then use some of your tree trimmings combined with holly to decorate your mantle.
 Or wrap them around your staircase banister.

-Make an edible wreath
+Make a fruit-filled wreath

 Create a homemade wreath with natural greens, fresh fruit and berries that can double as a holiday centerpiece for your table.

-Create a display using nature’s Christmas ornaments
+Create a display of nature’s Christmas ornaments

 Decorate a tiered cake stand with pomegranates and cranberries for a gorgeous coffee table or mantle display.